Fallenbagel/jellyseerr/README.md

 cd /opt
 ```

-2. Then execute the followed commands to clone and checkout to the stable version
+2. Then execute the following commands to clone and checkout to the stable version

 ```bash
 git clone https://github.com/Fallenbagel/jellyseerr.git && cd jellyseerr